-(Student contribution set by provider) x (EFTSL value of the unit) = the amount the student will have to pay.
+(Student contribution set by Institute) x (EFTSL value of the unit) = the amount the student will have to pay.

 At MIT, we have waived the student contribution amount for our CSP funded places.
 Therefore, CSP eligible students will not need to pay for CSP funded courses at MIT.